Mahmoud2B/store-front-project/README.md

 #### Create the Database
 ```
-CREATE DATABASE storefront db;
+CREATE DATABASE storefront_db;
 CREATE DATABASE storefront_test_db;
 ```
 #### Grant all database privileges to user in both databases**
 ```
-GRANI ALL PRIVILEGES ON DATABASE store_front TO postgres;
+GRANT ALL PRIVILEGES ON DATABASE store_front TO postgres;
-GRANT ALL PRIVILEGES ON DATABASE store_front_test IO postgres;
+GRANT ALL PRIVILEGES ON DATABASE store_front_test TO postgres;
 ```

 **Database Port**: 5432